-The project boundary is defined as the physical, geographical site of the renewable generation source and where the treatment of biomass takes place.
-So, in accordance with AMS-I.D and AMS-III.E, the project boundary includes the rice husks power plant generation, the landfill site where the solid waste would have been disposed and the avoided methane emission occurs, respectively and the itineraries of the transportation.
+The project boundary is defined as the physical, geographical site where the treatment of biomass takes place.
+In accordance with AMS-III.E, the project boundary includes the physical, geographical sites:

+- -Where the solid waste would have been disposed and the avoided methane emission occurs; - -Where the treatment of biomass through controlled combustion takes place; - -Where the transportation of waste and combustion residues occurs and in the itineraries between them.